-In recent years there has been rise in women feeling their breast implants have cause the body’s immune system to weaken resulting in “breast implant illness”.
+In recent years there has been a rise in women feeling their breast implants have caused the body’s immune system to weaken resulting in “breast implant illness”.
 Whilst there have been no conclusive studies to confirm this finding, we certainly have had patients testify an improvement in their overall health after their implants have been removed.

 If you are concerned about Breast Implant Associated ALCL, please find further information from Dr Taylor here.

 The surgery involves re-excision of the original scar, made slightly longer, removing the implant and all of the scar capsule the body had formed around the implant.
 Many patients request the scar capsule is removed intact with the implant still inside, an “en bloc” removal.
-This is can be technically impossible as modern implants can be surrounded by a very thin scar capsule also stuck to the ribs and pectoral muscle.
-It is also important to note attempting ‘en-bloc’ removal requires a much longer incision and resulting scar may be visible following implant removal.
+This can be technically impossible as modern implants can be surrounded by a very thin scar capsule also stuck to the ribs and pectoral muscle.
+It is also important to note attempting ‘en-bloc’ removal requires a much longer incision and the resulting scar may be visible following implant removal.